 The Rise of Virtual Reality

-The use of virtual reality in real estate has already begun, but it’s expected to become more prevalent in the coming years.
+Virtual reality in real estate has already begun, but it’s expected to become more prevalent in the coming years.

 With advances in technology, virtual reality can create a more immersive experience for buyers and renters, allowing them to visit properties without physically being there.